 Injury Attorneys | Restoring LivesTM

 Premises liability claims vary in nature.
 The term encompasses many instances, such as slips and falls, improperly built or maintained structures, or even animal bites.
-Learn the statute of limitations on filing premises liability claims, and know what you can do if you have experienced an accident on someone’s property—such as a slip or fall injury.
+Learn the statute of limitations on filing premises liability claims and what you can do if you have experienced an accident on someone’s property.

-In Indiana, if you suffer a slip or fall accident, you land into one of three “invitee” categories.
+In Indiana, for example, if you suffer a slip or fall accident, you land into one of three invitee categories.
 Only invitees are eligible to file a premises liability claim.
 The categories are as follows:

 Trespassing does not qualify an individual as an invitee.
-If you experience a slip or fall injury and wish to file a claim, one of the above three categories should apply to your situation.
+If you experience a slip or fall injury and wish to file a claim, one of the above three categories need to apply to your situation.

-Again, the statute of limitations varies depending on the type of case and who is being sued.
-For any type of personal injury lawsuit in Indiana, however, an individual has 2 years from the incident date to file a claim.
-This includes slips and falls.
+The statute of limitations varies depending on the type of case and who is being sued.
+For any type of personal injury lawsuit in Indiana, however, an individual has two years from the incident date to file a claim.

 The statute of limitations does not determine when the case shall conclude.
 The statute of limitations only places a time limit on when the claim should be filed.
 The case itself will proceed until it’s resolved.

-After your medical needs have been addressed and you intend to file a claim, it’s recommended that you talk with your personal injury attorney.
+After your medical needs have been addressed and you intend to file a claim, it’s recommended that you talk with an attorney.
 Preparing the case takes time, so it’s important you address it quickly so it falls within the statute of limitations.